elleneub/empower-takehome/README.md

 - Tests
 - Linting
 - CI/CD Code Quality (linting, run tests, etc.)
-- Clean up README
-- Break the notes into two separate pages

-## Assignment notes

-Your assignment is to make a minimal canvassing web app.

-## Bonus Implemented
+## Bonus Features Implemented

 - Add an email field, and add some validation on that email
 - Make the pages look nice
 - Make the pages look nice on mobile
 - Make it possible to search across canvassing notes

-## Bonus Points
+## Bonus Points Not Yet Implemented

 Some ideas for enhancements to make to your project if you finish early:

 - Implement users and authentication
 - Allow editing the canvassing notes
 - Make it possible to export the canvassing results as CSV
 - Actually deploy it on a server somewhere

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).